 Not all Pinterest boards have to be an individual’s mood board.
 Group boards exist to help multiple users share content to one board.
 A natural byproduct of this community-style board is greater awareness.
 Users promote pins to each other’s audience.

 Find relevant boards in the niche your affiliate products fall into using tools like Pingroupie.
-If you’re an affiliate for beauty products, for example, the “group beauty, hair, nails” board would be one worth contributing to.
+If you’re an affiliate for craft products, for example, Crochet Community Board would be one worth contributing to.

 Read the group board description for guidance on how to become a contributor.
 Many require you to follow the creator of the board.

 You’ll also find terms for posting new content to a new group board.
-Some admins don’t allow affiliate links directly to product pages.
-Work around that by using blog content or YouTube videos as the landing page.
+Some admins don’t allow affiliate links directly to product pages—address by using blog content or YouTube videos as the landing page.

 6. Optimize for SEO

-Matt Lally, founder of MattyAds, shares his process of discovering lucrative Pinterest keywords: “Sign into Pinterest Ads and find keywords that have between 10,000 and 100,000 monthly volume.
-You want to use the main keywords often in your Pinboard, as well as in your pin creatives.
+Growth marketing consultant Matt Lally, founder of MattyAds, shares his process of discovering lucrative Pinterest keywords: “Sign into Pinterest Ads and find keywords that have between 10,000 and 100,000 monthly volume.
+You want to use the main keywords often in your Pinboard, as well as in your pin creatives.”

 - Pinterest profile.
 Include relevant keywords that tie into the overall theme of your content within your account bio.
 If you’re promoting health supplements, for example, include terms like “women’s health” in your account description.